rajmohang111/Treelookup/README.md

-## `TreeLookup` — Breadth-first search using TreeLookup API.
+## `TreeLookup` — Breadth-first search using TreeLookup API

-###user can enter number in the search field.
-###application will use Treelookup API and breadth first search algorithm to find the path for the searched number.
-###display the result below the search field.
-###if path not found, it will display "No search result found" message
+user can enter number in the search field. application will use Treelookup API and breadth first search algorithm to find the path for the searched number. display the result below the search field. if path not found, it will display "No search result found" message

 ## Getting Started